Chapter 609 — Criminal Code

 Adulteration

-Adulteration means intentionally adding a harmful substance to food, drink, medicine, or water with intent to injure …
+Adulteration means intentionally adding a substance capable of causing death, bodily harm, or illness to something with …

 609.688